AI Tech Detects Coughs Symptomatic To COVID-19

 By Mat Dirjish

-Stay ahead of the wave of new EV components and unique applications by signing up for Sensors Daily Newsletters.
-It’s free, fast, and outrageously easy.
-And for a media kit offering unique and effective sponsorship opportunities, contact Michael Mitchell via email.
+Learn even more by signing up for Sensors Daily Newsletters.
+It’s free, fast, and incredibly easy.
+Also, review past issues at the Sensors Daily Update Archive.
+And for a media kit offering unique and effective sponsorship opportunities, contact Neil Howman via email.